Skip to content

 What are the magic bytes for .emf files?

-The magic bytes for Extended files are 01 00 00 00 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Extended (.emf) files are 01 00 00 00 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .emf file?